Louise Delamere: Career

 She also had a role in the television drama The Chatterley Affair and has appeared in Torchwood.
 She played the recurring character Marion James in the fifth series of Waterloo Road.
 Delamere appeared as regular character Colette Sheward in BBC medical drama Holby City from 3 December 2013 until 4 November 2014.

+She attended the Royal Scottish Academy of Music & Drama (now the Royal Conservatoire of Scotland) in Glasgow.

 Personal life

-Delamere is married to actor Stephen Mangan.
-They have three sons: Harry (born October 2007), Frank (born 2010), and Jack (born March 2016).
+Delamere married actor Stephen Mangan in 2007.
+They have three sons together.

-She has three brothers; her younger brother is the actor Matthew Delamere, and one of her older brothers is the director Robert Delamere.
+She has three brothers, including director Robert Delamere and actor Matthew Delamere.